idragats/2D-Numerical-Dispersion-Of-The-Electromagnetic-Wave-Velocity/README.md

-# 2D numerical dispersion of the electromagnetic wave velocity
+# 2D Numerical Dispersion Of The Electromagnetic Wave Velocity
 MATLAB